Build system details for Firefox desktop

 Updating release

-When the code moves from mozilla-beta to mozilla-release, l10n-changesets.json is frozen, as l10n-bumper is not configured to run against the release branch.
+When the code moves from beta to release, l10n-changesets.json is frozen, as l10n-bumper is not configured to run against the release branch.

 In case of severe issues affecting one or more locales, it’s still possible to manually update the shipping changesets.
-A patch needs to be provided for l10n-changesets.json in mozilla-release branch and approved for uplift by Release Drivers (see for example this bug and associated patch).
+A patch needs to be provided for l10n-changesets.json in release branch and approved for uplift by Release Drivers (see for example this bug and associated patch).
 Note that a dot release is needed in order to ship the updated version to users.
-This script can be used to validate the updated JSON.

-The same process applies to ESR versions, as long as the associated esr repository is included in the current version of cross-channel.
+The same process applies to ESR versions, as long as the associated esr repository is included among the supported versions in firefox-l10n-source.